 The rules are devilishly simple.
-On your turn you place one of you double sided tokens (or a wooden hut) onto a hex on the board.
+On your turn, you place one of your double-sided tokens (or a wooden hut) onto a hex on the board.
 This depicts a Polynesian archipelago of eight islands.
-Take it in turns to repeat until you have no tokens left – then score up.
+Take it in turns to repeat until you have no tokens left - then score up.

 Sound fun yet?
 No?
 Well, of course, the play is in where you place them.
 How that contributes to scoring goals and how it messes up your opponent.

 The game is in two phases, and you score at the end of each one using the same criteria.
 Three conditions are linked to placement/area control You get points for presence on all, or all bar one, of the islands.
 You get points for majority presence on each island and, most fiendishly, points for the chain of your counters joining the most islands.
 The other three conditions are about collecting wooden resource tokens which are randomly placed on the board's stone circle spaces.